Major therianthrope types

 Shapeshifters

 True shapeshifters are the rare theris that have no fixed nonhuman form.
-Although anyone with access to sufficiently powerful magic can temporarily become any form they like, those changes require the continual expenditure of energy and willpower; shapeshifters shift as an innate effect and so can effortlessly take on any theri form for any length of time, retaining their new shape even if knocked unconscious or counterspelled.
+Although anyone with access to sufficiently powerful magic can temporarily become any form they like, those changes require the continual expenditure of energy and willpower; shapeshifters can become anything as an innate effect and so can effortlessly take on any theri form for any length of time, retaining their new shape even if knocked unconscious or counterspelled.
 See ShapeshiftingInTTU for more detail.

 Shifters also have to have a pretty clear idea of what they want to change into in order to get the resonance stable; when first using a new type of form, many will wait until a theri is physically present that they can mimic.
 (More experienced shifters have built up a repertoire of forms that they've previously used and can reactivate with minimal effort.)
 Most shifters will retain human speech regardless of their chosen form.